-Wine Cooler Care & Maintenance
+CDA Buying Advice – Wine Cooler Care & Maintenance

-You’ve brought a wine cooler but you need to know how to take care of it.
+How long should a wine cooler last?You’ve brought a wine cooler but you need to know how to take care of it.
 If you look after it, clean it regularly and carry out regular checks, it should increase the longevity of your wine cooler.
 Below are a few steps that you can take to ensure your wine cooler lasts:

-InstallationAfter you have found a suitable location to place your wine fridge you should then look at installing your wine cooler.
+InstallationAfter you have found a suitable location to place your wine cooler you should then look at installing your wine cooler.
 Make sure you read the manual first, checking all guide lines and specifications that your wine cooler requires.
 If the cooler is not installed properly then it can affect the running and efficiency of your wine cooler.

 One of the more crucial elements of installation is ensuring there is enough space for the wine cooler to ventilate properly.
-Every wine cooler requires effective ventilation to be able to cool down, if this is blocked it can hinder the efficiency and could cause the cooler to overheat, thus damaging it.
+Every wine cooler requires effective ventilation to be able to cool down, if this is blocked it can damage the efficiency and could cause the cooler to overheat, thus damaging it.

-If you have purchased a built-in wine cooler then you must follow the instructions on how to install it ensuring that the attachments you make are secure and hold the cabinet fully in place.
+If you have purchased a built in wine cooler then you must follow the instructions on how to install it ensuring that the attachments you make are secure and hold the cabinet fully in place.
 Ensure that there is enough space to open the door fully, to avoid damaging the door and becoming a nuisance.

 You should also ensure that the water in the drip tray is emptied and cleaned as frequently as you can to avoid any mould or overflowing occurring.
 If the water is left to sit it could begin to smell.
 Cleaning your wine cooler will also help with the daily running of your wine cooler.

 CleaningRegular cleaning of your wine cooler will ensure that your wine appliance is running at full efficiency and that no blockages or build-up of substances are affecting the running of the appliance.

-When cleaning your wine cooler, remember to turn it off before starting as this will prevent any injuries occurring.
+When cleaning your wine cooler remember to turn it off before starting as this will prevent any injuries occurring.
 Removing the bottles from the cooler will also make it easier to clean as you won’t have to try and work around them.

 Non-abrasive cleaning items are going to be the best for the job as they will ensure that you don’t scratch or damage the inside of the appliance.
-Be careful when wiping around the mechanisms and the shelving itself as if these are damages, it will affect the way you store wine.
+Be careful when wiping around the mechanisms and the shelving itself as if these are damaged it will affect the way you store wine.

 A useful tip when cleaning is to let the cooler air out for a while before turning it back on and placing the bottles back inside.

-Useful TipsHere are some useful tips to ensure that your wine cooler last for as long as possible:
+Useful TipsHere are some useful tips to ensure that your wine cooler lasts as long as possible.

 When you first purchase your wine cooler, once set up and installed let the machine air out for a while before plugging it in and loading it with wine.
 Airing out your wine cooler cabinet before use will remove any unwanted smells that may affect your wine.